Shock wave therapy

 Following shock wave therapy, there is usually a rapid improvement in symptoms.
 Patients who are treated for pain often experience a reduction in pain or even freedom from pain.

-However, since the shock waves stimulate cellular mechanisms, there may also be a short-term and temporary worsening of the symptoms (initial worsening).
-In this case, pain-relieving medication can be used so that the initial worsening gives way to treatment success after a few days.
-Since a single application usually does not achieve long-term treatment success, three to five applications are necessary to be able to subsequently assess the effect of the entire shock wave therapy.
+However, as the shock waves stimulate cellular mechanisms, there may also be a short-term and temporary worsening of symptoms (initial aggravation).
+In this case, pain-relieving medication can be used so that the initial aggravation gives way to successful treatment after a few days.
+As a single application usually does not achieve long-term treatment success, three to five applications are necessary in order to be able to assess the effect of the entire shock wave therapy afterwards.

 Side effects and complications are very rare with focused shock wave therapy.
-In rare cases, redness, swelling or slight bleeding (haematoma) may occur at the point of contact with the shock wave head.
-These side effects usually do not require any further treatment and healon their own.
+In rare cases, redness, swelling or slight bleeding (hematoma) may occur at the point of contact with the pressure wave head.
+These side effects usually require no further treatment and heal on their own.

 Make an appointment online now

-Does the health insurance cover treatment with shock wave therapy?
+Does health insurance cover treatment using shock wave therapy?

-Focused shock wave therapy is not included in the catalogue of services provided by the statutory health insurance funds (GKV) and must therefore always be paid for by the patients themselves (so-called individual health service or IGeL).
+Focused shock wave therapy is not covered by the statutory health insurance companies (SHI) and must therefore always be paid for by the patients themselves (so-called individual health service or IGeL).
 This also applies to the treatment of heel spurs.
 A complete shock wave therapy usually consists of 3-5 applications.
-The costs per application amount to 95,- EUR.
-You will receive advice and a transparent overview of the costs of the entire treatment from your treating doctor.
+The cost per treatment is EUR 95.
+You will receive advice and a transparent overview of the costs of the entire treatment from your attending physician.